caddishouse/reader/README.md

 # Caddishouse
 Caddishouse is a web-based document reader.
 It connects to your cloud-based storage accounts and lets you import documents to read.
+You can use it by accessing https://www.caddishouse.com OR set it up locally.

 It does the following:
 * Access your documents in any number of cloud-based storage accounts quickly.